Pantomath-Dev/spline-docker-setup/README.md

 This repository contains the Docker compose file for deploying the Spline Server.

+## ⚠️ Important Note

+If a **new Spline server** is being provisioned for the first time, this repository must be made **public**.
+This is required so that the `wget` command can successfully retrieve the `compose.yaml` file from GitHub during infrastructure provisioning.

 ## Deployment Instructions

 When changes are made to this repository and need to be deployed, follow these steps: